mepatterson/acts_as_mongo_rateable/README.markdown

     include ActsAsMongoRateable
     RATING_RANGE = (1..5)

-Obviously, change the rating range if you want rate on a 10-star system or a 14-star or whatever.
+Obviously, change the rating range if you want to rate on a 10-star system or a 14-star or whatever.

 Usage
 -----